What is a Health and Safety Professional?

 There are many reasons why you would choose to become a safety professional:

-- You might be born with a passion for keeping other safe and healthy, making WHS a natural career choice for you.
+You might be born with a passion for keeping others safe and healthy, making WHS a natural career choice for you.

 - You feel like your natural abilities fit perfectly with a career in safety.